Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Comparison with Simulated Coherent Ising Machine (SimCIM) and Simulated Annealing (SA)

 Simulated Coherent Ising Machine (SimCIM) is a quantum-inspired optimization algorithm~\cite{tiunov2019a} that shares similarities with noise-injected simulated bifurcation methods.
 Both algorithms feature iterative update rules and incorporate noise terms in their formulations.
 We evaluate SimCIM and NI-SB on the three-objective problem from~\cite{Kotil2025} using identical hardware.
-The results demonstrate that NI-SB achieves faster convergence compared to SimCIM.
-The key distinction lies in the momentum mechanism: in SB algorithms, momentum naturally emerges from Hamiltonian equations and is set to zero when spin variables exceed the [-1,1] range, whereas in SimCIM it results from applying momentum gradient descent to the state update equation without such boundary constraints.
+The results demonstrate that NI-SB achieves faster convergence than SimCIM.
+The key distinction lies in how momentum is introduced: in SB algorithms, momentum naturally emerges from the Hamiltonian equations and is set to zero when spin variables exceed the [-1,1] range, whereas in SimCIM momentum results from applying momentum gradient descent to the state-update equation without such boundary constraints.
 Our implementation of SimCIM utilizes MindSpore Quantum~\cite{xu2024mindspore}.

 We also add results for Simulated Annealing, another common metaheuristic widely adopted for finding or approximating ground states of Ising Hamiltonians in the single-objective case.
 Execution of SA is inherently sequential, which makes GPU acceleration difficult, unlike SB and SimCIM.
 Thus we present results for SA executed on CPU (laptop AMD Ryzen AI 7 PRO 350), and add for reference results of NI-SB executed on the same machine.
 We used SA as implemented in D-Wave's Neal library, set the number of sweeps and the batch size to values similar to those used for SB, and inverse temperature range $[0.1, 2]$.

 This demonstration is not intended to provide an exhaustive comparison of the algorithms.
 We admit that SimCIM implementation in MindSpore Quantum may not be fully optimized to properly utilize GPU acceleration, as well as hyperparameters of both SimCIM and SA may be suboptimal.
 We selected relatively high temperatures for SA by hand, and set the noise amplitude in SimCIM to the same value with SB.
 This experiment demonstrates why we choose SB as the primary candidate for our work.
 Comprehensive comparison, including other variants of QAIA may be the subject of future work.